Updated on Thursday, 30ᵗʰ April, 2020

 Additional Resources

-The IDDSI website resource section has a comprehensive library of resources for Aged Care Chefs to assist with the changeover to the new standards.
+The IDDSI website resource section has a comprehensive library of resources for aged care chefs to assist with the changeover to the new standards.

 IDDSI App